Treasurers Innovation Panel

 Collision Course: Navigating Merging Treasury Teams

 M&A deals are a normal course of business — and M&A activity shows no signs of slowing down — but what role does treasury play?
 According to Deloitte’s “The State of the Deal” report, of the 1,000 executives surveyed, almost 90% anticipate the current level of M&A activity to continue, or even grow.
 Today treasurers have an increasingly important role in the process – for many, closing the deal is just the beginning of the story.
-In this session, the panel will share their personal experiences with merging treasury teams, highlight the challenges they faced and how they overcame them.
-We will explore best practices for merging treasury organizations before, during, and after the deal closes.
+Explore a roadmap for building an M&A treasury plan of action, strategies for standardizing processes and acquiring the right tools to be better equipped for handling future M&A activity.